nakazatoh/NDN-FC-plus/README.md

 Before running the programs in NDN-FC-skeleton, NFD-FC program must be running by `nfd-start` commnand on each of the computers to run sfc_producer, sfc_consumer, and sfc_function.
 Also, connections among NFD-FC must be properly configured, e.g., *creating faces*, *setting routing information*, etc. by means of *nfdc* commnads.

+## Reference
+[1] Yohei Kumamoto, Hiroki Yoshii, and Hidenori Nakazato.
+Real-world implementation of function chaining in Named Data Networking for IoT environment.
+In 2020 IEEE ComSoc International Communications Quality and Reliability Workshop (CQR), May 2020.

+[2] Yohei Kumamoto and Hidenori Nakazato.
+Implementation of NDN function chain- ing using caching for IoT environments.
+In Proceedings of the Workshop on Cloud Continuum Services for Smart IoT Systems, CCIoT ’20, pp. 20–25, New York, NY, USA, 2020.
+Association for Computing Machinery.